Doctor of Dental Surgery (DDS)

 Admission Requirements

-The UCSF School of Dentistry takes a holistic approach to our admissions process.
-Our Admissions Committee considers all aspects of the application.
-This includes the following: academic background and ability; motivation for a dental career; the potential for future success in the program and dentistry indicated by past achievements / present commitments; and an applicant's performance in an interview.
-The school welcomes applicants from all economic, social and cultural segments of society, and is committed to increasing the number of professionals from underrepresented minority groups.
+The UCSF School of Dentistry Admissions Committee takes a holistic approach to the admissions process, considering all aspects of the application, including but not limited to: academic background; motivation for a dental career; potential for future success in the program and dentistry as indicated by past achievements and present commitments; and participation in one or more interviews.
+Encouraging applicants from all socio-economic and cultural backgrounds and identities, we are committed to increasing the number of oral health professionals from historically underrepresented or marginalized groups.

 Applications